citta-lab/react/README.md

 // Note: 'REDUCER' can be one reducer which handles all the ACTION's instead of having different reducer for different actions
 ```
+Example of [adding](https://gist.github.com/citta-lab/431196ccd77d11a6751372ffab308704) item to store and deleting item from the store.
+Complete [example](https://github.com/udacity/reactnd-redux-todos-goals/blob/more-actions/index.js) of Adding, deleting, toggling boolean in store using reducer from udacity.
+However as the app state grows we will have more state to manage, hence the corresponding reducers.
+To solve this problem `root reducers` are created and Tyler has great explanation code here with one reducer which will return more than one reducers state which can used while creating store. [root](https://github.com/udacity/reactnd-redux-todos-goals/blob/combine-reducers/index.js) reducer example.

 #### 11. Convert Functional to Class Component
 In the first example we will look into displaying Hello